This post was updated for accuracy in February, 2019!

 Bayou Boogaloo takes place on the banks of Bayou St. John, the historic Native American navigation canal that was an integral part of our city's founding and reputedly, the location of many of Marie Laveau's voodoo rituals.
 During Bayou Boogaloo, hundreds of festival goers try to escape the heat and opt to float on the Bayou's cool waters.
 Dozens of flotation devices will fill the bayou; Homemade floating devices range from pirogues and kayaks to intricate structures that support a floating party!

-The Mid-City Bayou Boogaloo is produced by MotherShip Foundation, a New Orleans 501c3 non-profit organization dedicated to encouraging social change by improving the quality of life for Louisiana residents through the promotion of arts, culture, and recreation.
+The Mid-City Bayou Boogaloo is produced by Friends of St. John (formerly called MotherShip Foundation), a New Orleans 501c3 non-profit organization dedicated to encouraging social change by improving the quality of life for Louisiana residents through the promotion of arts, culture, and recreation.
 Proceeds from the festival facilitate efforts such as MotherShip Foundation's Restore the Bayou Canopy campaign.
 This ongoing effort to replace trees lost to hurricanes has already resulted in the planting of eight live oak trees along Bayou St. John and twelve trees in the Broadmoor neighborhood.

-In 2017, festival proceeds will be used for MotherShip’s anti-litter campaign in Mid-City.
+In 2017, festival proceeds were used for MotherShip’s anti-litter campaign in Mid-City.
 The festival also supports community partners, including Friends of Lafitte Greenway, Upturn Arts, Morris Jeff Community School, and Faubourg St. John Neighborhood Association.